parijatmishra/learn/aws/codebuild-docker/README.md

 Amazon EC2 Container Registry, using AWS CodeBuild.

 Contents:
-  - [spring-boot-rest-greeting/]: application code.
-  - [docker/Dockerfile]]: the Dockerfile for creating the Docker image
+  - [spring-boot-rest-greeting/]: A Java project with a Apache Maven build definition (`pom.xml`).
-  - [codebuild/]: AWS CodeBuild build-spec and project.
+  - [codebuild/]: AWS CodeBuild Build Specs, CodeBuild Project definitions, and IAM polocies.
-  - [make_dist.sh]: step 1 of the build process.
-Required `maven` and `git`.
+  - [make_dist.sh]: step 1 of the build process (first CodeBuild project).
-    Build Java project using maven.
+    Requires `maven` and `git`.
+Builds the Java project using maven.
     Generated an image tag using maven project version and git commit hash.
     Sets up everything required to build Docker image and push to ECR repository in a generated `dist/` folder.
+  - [docker/Dockerfile]]: the Dockerfile for creating the Docker image
+  - [docker/docker_build.sh] and [docker/ecr_push.sh]: used in step 2 of the
+    the build process (second CodeBuild project).
+Creates a docker image and tags it with a version computed from the maven project version and the git commit hash.
+Pushes the docker image to EC2 Container repository.

 ## Building manually

 Edit the variables at the top of the file `make_dist.sh`.
 Then build JAR and Docker image with: